Used Car Warranties in UAE: What Buyers Must Know 2025

 What Is a Used Car Warranty?

-These warranties vary based on the age, mileage, and condition of the vehicle.
+These warranties vary based on the vehicle’s age, mileage, and condition.

 Types of Used Car Warranties Available in UAE